Raedin24/School/L400/Sem 2/DCIT 428/Lecture 3.md

 - **Simplex transmission** - Occurs in only one direction.
 Rarely used except in radio and TV
 - **Half-duplex transmission** - Sends data in both directions, but only one way at a time. eg .walkie-talkies
 - **Full-duplex** -Allows data to flow in both directions simultaneously by sending and receiving on different frequencies

+### Switching
+- Moving the signal from one wire / frequency to another **Circuit switching**
+	- Used by telephone systems
+	- Dedicated physical connection is made b/n caller and recipient **Packet switching**
+	- Used by data network
+	- Data is broken into packets, each packet sent independently